Plouni/smash_wav_to_pcm/Readme.md

 ## Config file
 Here are the settings you can customize in the config file:
-* `output_path`: path to output folder where pcm files will be stored
+* `output_path`: path to output folder where output files will be stored
 * `stop_words`: list of "stop words".
 Any song that contains any of the "stop words" won't be downloaded (if you want to exclude remixes for example)
 * `temp_folder`: path to temp
 * `tools_folder`: path to tools folder